 After WWII is over, a young officer Volodya Sharapov returns to Moscow to work in MUR - Moskovskiy Ugolovny Rozysk (Moscow Criminal Police).
 There he meets Gleb Zheglov who is a chief of a ...
 See full summary »

 The hero of the film is an insurance agent who is also a car thief.
 He steals cars only from various crooks and never from the good people.
 Then he sells those stolen cars and gives all the...
 See full summary »

-In July 1942, in the Second World War, the rearguard of the Russian army protects the bridgehead of the Don River against the German army while the retreating Russian troops cross the bridge.
-While they move back to the Russian territory through the countryside, the soldiers show their companionship, sentiments, fears and heroism to defend their motherland Russian.
+In July 1942, in the Second World War, the rearguard of the Red army protects the bridgehead of the Don River against the German army while the retreating soviet troops cross the bridge.
+While they move back to the Russian territory through the countryside, the soldiers show their companionship, sentiments, fears and heroism to defend their motherland.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil